-Another important thing to note is that the banana is key!
-A banana adds the thickness a smoothie bowl needs, not to mention important nutrients, especially for active individuals like my lovely readers.
+Another important thing to note is that the frozen banana is key!
+A frozen banana adds the thickness a smoothie bowl needs, not to mention important nutrients, especially for active individuals like my lovely readers.

-This smoothie bowl is full of berries and protein –– the perfect combo for a delish breakfast.
+This smoothie bowl is full of berries and protein, the perfect combo for a delish and filling breakfast.
 These are also a crowd favorite because of how dang pretty they are!
 That doesn’t affect the taste of course, but it definitely doesn’t hurt ;).

 Can you freeze a smoothie bowl?